Szechuan Green Beans and Shiitake Mushrooms

 1. In a small bowl, whisk the soy sauce, water, dry sherry, sesame oil, sugar, cornstarch, red pepper flakes and mustard together.
 Set aside.

-2. Heat 2 tablespoons oil in a 12-inch nonstick skillet over high heat until very hot and shimmering.
-Add the beans and cook, stirring frequently, until tender, puckered and browned, about 7-10 minutes (cooking time will depend on the size of the beans).
+2. Heat 2 tablespoons oil in a 12-in nonstick skillet over high heat until very hot and shimmering.
+Add the beans and cook, stirring frequently, until tender, puckered and browned, 7 to 10 minutes (cooking time will depend on the size of the beans).
 Transfer beans to large plate.

 4. Note: This recipe works best with thinner green beans (but not the super thin French haricots verts).
 If your beans seem really long, thick or a bit tough, cut them in half so they cook evenly (there may be just a few in the bunch that you need to cut).
 Also, be sure beans are dry, otherwise oil will splatter.